GET ORDAINED

 Published Friday, Nov.
 4th, 2022

-The average cost of a wedding in the U.S. is about $27,000.
-This hefty price tag includes designer clothes, hair and makeup, a fancy venue, rentals, food and desserts, music, photographers, videographers, and more.
-And although it all adds up to an unforgettable party, at the end of the day, none of these big ticket items are really necessary to get married.
+This hefty price tag includes designer wedding clothes, hair and makeup artists, a fancy wedding venue, chair and equipment rentals, food and drinks, entertainment, photographers, videographers, and more.
+And although that all adds up to an unforgettable party, at the end of the day, none of these big ticket items are really necessary to get married.

 Here’s what you’ll need to do…

-This is your only unavoidable expense.
-The cost of your marriage license will vary depending on where you apply to marry.
-The typical cost of a marriage license in the U.S. is between $30 to $100.
+The cost of your marriage license will depend on where you apply to marry.
+The average cost of a marriage license in the U.S. is between $25 to $100.
+Click the link below to see the marriage license cost in your state.

-2. Ask a friend or relative to officiate your wedding ceremony
+2. Free wedding officiants: Ask a friend or relative to officiate your wedding ceremony

 Can’t afford a wedding officiant?
 No problem!
 Friends and relatives can get ordained online for free to serve as your wedding officiant.

 Note: In most states, this free ordination is all that’s required for your friend to officiate your ceremony.
-However, in states that require additional minister registration, you may need to purchase official minister credentials and pay a registration fee.
+However, in states that require ministers to register before they officiate, you might need to purchase official minister credentials and pay a registration fee.
+Click the link below to see if you're state requires minister registration.

-3. Ask a friend to be a witness
+3. Ask a friend to be a wedding witness

 Some states require witness signatures on the marriage license.
 If you live in one of these states, ask a close friend or relative to serve as your witness on the wedding day.